Boarders/slick-blog/site/posts/halting1.md

                         \mathrm{else} \; n * f \; (n - 1))
 $$

-Given this, and supposing we are given such a $\h$ term as above.
-We then introduce the following terms:
+Given this, and supposing we are given such a $\h$ term as above, we then introduce the following terms:

   $$